po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/04-Stu_Flexbox-Layout/README.md

 # 🐛 Product Cards Run Off the Page

-Work with a partner to resolve the following issue:
+Work with a partner to resolve the following issue(s):

 * As a user, I want to view all products in two or more rows.